timdegroot1996/robotframework-dashboard/README.md

 # Set the default amount of runs shown in the amount filter when opening the dashboard.
 This improves load times with a lot of runs and can help read graphs better.
 The default value is 20.
 robotdashboard -q 7
 robotdashboard --quantity 50

+# Set a default dashboard config that will be used on first load unless there is already a config in place.
+This config can be found in a dashboard under Settings > Copy Settings.
+robotdashboard -j ./path/to/config.json
+robotdashboard --jsonconfig default_settings.json

 # Make use of a custom DatabaseProcessor class, see also `Custom Database Class` on this page for examples and more details of the requirements.
 robotdashboard -c ./path/to/custom_class.py